 - parental responsibility to the Minister.

-The permanent placement principles provide a guide for casework and decisions by the Children’s Court.
-The department must demonstrate to the court that it has considered each of the placement options.
+The permanent placement principles help guide casework and decisions made by the Children’s Court.
+DCJ must demonstrate to the court that it has considered each permanent placement option.